 Dental crowns (or caps) are coverings that encase the entire tooth surface, restoring it to its original shape and size.
 A crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorations.
 We use dental crowns to protect a person’s tooth, specifically from further decay and/or trauma.
 The best way to be sure you’ll never need a crown is to take good care of your teeth at home and to see your dentist at least twice a year.
 If you need more extensive treatment than a dental cleaning, you’re likely in the market for a dental crown.

-Although there are several types of crowns, porcelain (tooth colored) crowns are the most popular.
-They are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.
+Although there are several types of crowns, porcelain (tooth-colored) crowns are the most popular.
+They are highly durable and will last many years.
+However, like most dental restorations, they may eventually need to be replaced.
 Porcelain crowns are made to match the shape, size, and color of your teeth.
 With these as a solution, crowns give you a long-lasting, beautiful smile.

 Reasons for Crowns